KingaAnna/MDA_final_Sweden/README.md

 To get more insight into our analysis and results, we refer to our app on the link https://app-modern-data-analytics.herokuapp.com/.
+The code used to build the app can be found on https://github.com/IliasWillems/MDA-app.

 # Important note
 The analysis in Neo4j was done using the following versions: